I’ve got mushrooms in my ears and a smiling bag of vomit.

 The truly wretch-inducing fact is that the clumps are not dead skin at all.
 They are, in fact, fungus.
 Yup, I have a regular mushroom farm growing in the very orifices that I am supposed to hear with.
 And this raises another question.
 If I am allergic to mould, does that make me allergic to my ears?

 Holy crap!
-Fungus that looks like an ear!
+A fungus that looks like an ear.

-1) Speaking of barf bags, there are times when a plain brown paper sack just won’t do–particularly if you have a penchant for hyperventilating.
-The last thing you want to do is engage in some rapid inhaling using a recently used barf bag.
-Double ack.
+1) Now, back to the subject of barf bags.
+Apparently, there are times when a plain brown paper sack just won’t do — particularly if you have a penchant for hyperventilating in style.
+Plus, it is highly advisable that you never attempt to engage in some rapid inhaling with a recently used barf bag.

 2) If you are going to steal a barf bag for strictly “souvenir” purposes, you should definitely opt for a Virgin Atlantic flight.
 No one does barf bags better.
 Seriously.
 Who else would run a contest entitled “Design for Chunks“–inviting artists everywhere to create masterful sick sacks for puking passengers.
 If that wasn’t enough, they followed this with a series of Star Wars-themed holdalls for hurls.
 Nothing worse than a motion sick wookie.